exa-analytics/exa/docs/source/index.rst

 ..
-Copyright (c) 2015-2017, Exa Analytics Development Team
+Copright (c) 2015-2018, Exa Analytics Development Team
 ..
 Distributed under the terms of the Apache License 2.0

 #############################
 `Exa`_
 #############################
-*A framework for data processing, computation, and visualization.*
+*A framework for building data processing and visualization applications*

 This package provides a framework for programmatic file manipulation and data organization and processing. :ref:`editors-label` and :ref:`parsing-label`